You can find modeling gigs even if you don’t look like the typical model.

 Most drawing classes start with gesture drawings which are quick 30-second to one-minute poses for the artists to warm up.
-Then they will have longer poses usually 5 to ten minutes or 20 minutes.
+Then they will have longer poses, usually five to ten minutes or 20 minutes.
 Some groups set up a long pose that you will hold for half an hour to 40 minutes with breaks and then get back into the pose once they mark spots where your hands and feet rested.

 Long poses and pain

-I probably have a lower pain threshold than most people or maybe I chose poses that were too difficult.
+I probably have a lower pain threshold than most people, or maybe I chose poses that were too difficult.
 I always ended up with limbs falling asleep and horrible tingling sensations as I would shift slightly to wake them back up again and get the blood flowing.

 It was boring if there was no music or radio on.
 Sometimes I could really get absorbed into working on a design or project of my own in my mind and the time would fly.
-But often it was just drudgery and tedium.
+But often it was just drudgery and monotony.

 Art modeling: love it or hate it

 I once modeled with an artist friend of mine who loves modeling.
 He said he would get applause after a modeling session sometimes.
 So my experience may not be typical.
 You might find that you love it and enjoy the meditative quality of modeling.
 I met a model at Laney College who has been art modeling full time for most of her adult life.
 She said that modeling was the perfect fit for her.